In today’s age of digital access to information, you may ask, "Why do we need libraries?"

-The Library is a good steward of the community’s trust and resources.
-Last year, Mecklenburg County libraries were visited by individuals over 3 million times, and web sites were visited more than 32 million times.
-74% of items borrowed were checked out using the Library’s self-service checkout option, which allows staff to spend more time with customers who need personal assistance.
-1,029 volunteers contributed 59,290 hours of service in libraries.
-In our annual customer satisfaction survey, 97% of customers agreed to statements about quality, timeliness, communication, courtesy, respect and safety.
+Last year, Mecklenburg County libraries were visited by individuals over 3.2 million times, and web sites were visited more than 27 million times.
+More than 1,000 community volunteers contributed over 48,000 hours of service (equivalent hours of 24 full-time positions) in libraries.
+In the Library’s 2014 annual customer satisfaction survey, 96% of customers agreed to statements about quality, timeliness, communication, courtesy, respect and safety.